IIGDT World International Institute of

 • Manual & automatic CMMs, single point touch sensors & scanning sensors

-In each subject group an overview of the tools is followed by a demonstration of best application practices and a discussion of calibration issues and measurement uncertainty factors.
-Each subject session is concluded with a hands-on lab activity.
-When practical, customer parts will be utilized during this seminar to provide the greatest understanding of measurement technology applicable to customer parts.
+Each session will include an overview of the tools followed by a demonstration of best application practices and a discussion of calibration issues and measurement variability & bias factors.
+Each session includes hands-on lab activity.

-Anyone requiring a foundational understanding of measurement systems used for measuring mechanical components and assemblies.
+Targeted Audience Anyone requiring a foundational understanding of measurement systems used for measuring mechanical components and assemblies for proof of compliance versus process feedback.
 Specifiers and decision makers of engineering requirements and specifications as well as specifiers of manufacturing processes and measurement applications and anyone doing statistical analysis of design, manufacturing or measurement data.
 Engineers, designers, metrologists, technicians, machinists, toolmakers, designers, senior inspectors, senior technicians, statisticians and mechanical engineers at all levels.

-The Introduction to Dimensional Metrology (Workshop) Course Outline is available in PDF format.
+The Introduction to Dimensional Metrology Course Outline is available in PDF format.

 Training Transformation Business Transformation 8-Tracks Program Overview